SESaMo: Symmetry-Enforcing Stochastic Modulation for Normalizing Flows: Numerical Experiments

 \subsection{Toy Example: Gaussian Mixture}

 We initially consider a probability distribution in two dimensions whose density is given by

-where $N$ is the number of Gaussians and $R$ is the radius of the circle around which they are located.
-In this study, we use $N=8$ and $R=12$, which results in a $\mathbb{Z}_8$ symmetry.
-In the first row of~\Cref{tab:ess}, we report the ESS achieved after convergence, and we visualize the corresponding target density in~\Cref{fig:moons}.
+where $Z = 2\pi \sum_{k=1}^N \exp \left( \alpha^2 - \alpha R \sqrt{2} \sin(\frac{2\pi k}{N} + \frac{\pi}{4}) \right) $ is the normalization, $N \in \mathbb{N}^+$ is the number of Gaussians, $R\in \mathbb{R}^+$ is the radius of the circle around which they are located, and $\alpha \in \mathbb{R}$ breaks the $\mathbb{Z}_N$ symmetry of this model.
+In this study, we use $N=8$, $R=12$, and $\alpha=0$ ($\alpha = 0.05$), which results in a (broken) $\mathbb{Z}_8$ symmetry.
+In~\Cref{tab:ess}, we report the ESS and KL divergence achieved after convergence, and we visualize the corresponding target density in~\Cref{fig:moons}.
+Even though VMoNF has the ability that different NFs learn different sectors of the target distribution, it collapses to the three most likely modes in the lower left.
+This is not an issue of the architecture itself but the mode collapsing behaviour of the reverse KL that is used in this work.
 Overall, SESaMo achieves the best performance, outperforming the other baselines and yielding higher accuracy.
 For more details we refer to App.~\ref{app:additionalexp}.